 3. Add milk and whisk batter until it is just combined.

 4. Pour batter into melted butter; do not stir.
 Pour berries into center of batter; do not stir.
+(I sort of scatter the berries all over the top.)

-5. Bake cobbler in middle of oven 40 minutes, or until cake portion is golden and berries exude juices.
+5. Bake cobbler in middle of oven for 40 minutes, or until cake portion is golden and berries exude juices.

 Note: I used an 8 1/2 inch round clay baker for this.
 I can't say exactly how it would come out in a glass, metal or ceramic baking dish.
 It seems to brown quickly, so check on it before the 40 minutes.
 Mine was done at 30 minutes.